19hours/sg-statutes/Acts/Parking Places Act.md

 (8) The Authority or the Superintendent shall not be liable for any damage to or loss of the vehicle or the contents thereof not caused wilfully or negligently by the Authority or the Superintendent or any of its or his employees or agents in the exercise of their powers under this section.

-[34/93; 28/95 ]
+[34/93; 28/95]

 (9) In this section —

-“immobilisation device” means any device or appliance designed or adapted to be fixed to any part of a vehicle for the purpose of preventing the vehicle from being driven or otherwise put in motion, being a device or appliance of a type approved by the Superintendent for use for that purpose in accordance with this section;
+“immobilisation device” means any device or appliance designed or adapted to be fixed to any part of a vehicle for the purpose of preventing the vehicle from being driven or otherwise put in motion, being a device or an appliance of a type approved by the Superintendent for use for that purpose in accordance with this section;

 “owner”, in relation to a vehicle, has the same meaning as in section 14, and “owned” shall be construed accordingly;